 P-2: CHANGES IN UNDERGRADUATE PROGRAMS/MAJORS, OPTIONS, IUGs, AND MINORS

-P-2 proposals are the basis of University Faculty Senate curricular approval and are used to amend undergraduate academic programs (including majors, changing or eliminating options within majors, IUGs, minors, and ETM changes).
+P-2 proposals are the basis of University Faculty Senate curricular approval and are used to amend undergraduate academic programs (including majors, changing or eliminating options within majors, IUGs, minors, and academic ETM changes).
 P-2 proposals are submitted by academic units to the Senate Committee on Curricular Affairs through their dean (University Park) or the Office of the Vice President for Commonwealth Campuses.

 Administrative approval is not required to implement the curricular amendment of majors, options, IUGs, or minors approved by the Senate Committee on Curricular Affairs.

 Implementation of P-2 proposals may occur the first semester following approval.
 Students must receive timely notification and will be subject to the requirements in effect at the time of their first scheduled class meeting following the most recent admission as a degree candidate.
 Students should consult with the head of a program or program committee or their representative to resolve difficulties caused by the curricular change.

 P-2 Review and Approval Process